 Tsunamis are a series of unusually big waves caused by a large-scale disturbance of a body of water.
 Earthquakes are a primary cause of tsunamis, but tsunamis can also be caused by near-shore and underwater landslides, near-shore and underwater volcanoes, man-made explosions, and even by space objects impacting water bodies.

-What should I do if there is a tsunami warning?
+What to do if there is a tsunami warning:

 - If you feel strong shaking from an earthquake or if the water suddenly recedes, move immediately to higher ground (greater than 15 metres or 45 feet above the tide line).
 Follow the Tsunami Evacuation route signs to an area of refuge.